 Jacket / Dress in Red / Knitted Top / Nude Tie Neck blouse / Zephyr Top / Dress / Shakespearean Dress / Denim Short / Mint Skirt / Pleated Skirt / Trousers / Jeans / Leggings / Bag / Hat / Shades / Boots / Flats / Jacket

-Weather: Liz says: you can expect weather that can range from between 12-15 C / 54-59 F degrees up to a very warm 30 C / 86 F degrees.
+Liz says: you can expect weather that can range from between 12-15 C / 54-59 F degrees up to a very warm 30 C / 86 F degrees.
 The warmer weather allows for greater fashion freedom with your wardrobe.

-Packing List: the evenings in summer can still get quite cool, so include a light jacket for the cooler nights, additionally a rain jacket would be beneficial to protect you from the elements and the occasional rain shower.
+The evenings in summer can still get quite cool, so include a light jacket for the cooler nights, additionally a rain jacket would be beneficial to protect you from the elements and the occasional rain shower.
 This can be worn with a pair of jeans or trousers of your choice.

-Sunglasses, boob tubes and vests can make an appearance during the summer months, in bright bold colours and worn with denim shorts or shorts in rich darker shades.
+Sunglasses, boob tubes and vests can make an appearance during the summer months, in bright bold colors and worn with denim shorts or shorts in rich darker shades.
 Light summery dresses and skirts in cotton and linen are a great fabric for the summer season to allow for breathability.

 During the cooler summer days, you can wear a maxi dress, which will give your legs protection from the breeze whilst maintaining that chic, ladylike summer style.